Visyond/website-hugo/site/content/faq/faq-page-title.md

         faqSectionSubTitle: Do you offer discounts?
       - answersList:
           - answer: >-
+              Yes. <a onclick="window.HubSpotConversations.widget.open();">Contact us</a> for special offers for students and instructors.
+        faqSectionSubTitle: Do you offer plans for students?
+      - answersList:
+          - answer: >-
               We accept credit cards, and wire transfers for Team and Enterprise plans.
           - answer: >-
               We **do not** store your credit card information.
 We process payments with [Stripe](https://stripe.com/), a PCI Level 1 Service Provider (this is the most stringent level of certification available in the payments industry).